Buf Schema Registry (BSR) overview

 Traditional workflows push Protobuf files to version control systems, but these systems lack Protobuf-awareness and thus consumers often waste time working with Protobuf files that don't compile.
 Yes, some organizations add checks to catch broken Protobuf files, but these are error-prone and don't scale well because each repository needs to be configured, setup and maintained.

 Since the BSR is a Protobuf-aware registry, it prevents Protobuf files that don't compile from being pushed to the origin in the first place.
-Your consumers will have confidence that Protobuf files consumed from the BSR are not broken and can compile.
+Your consumers can have confidence that Protobuf files consumed from the BSR aren't broken and can compile.
 Everyone in the ecosystem benefits because compilation guarantees are pushed from the individual to the BSR.

 Generated documentation for all